Moniter123/build-cdn/_posts/2018-02-23-injection-type-vulnerabilities.md

 of that 2 byte character is an US-ASCII quote mark (`"`), you may mistakenly escape it with a backslash, resulting in a changed multi-byte character and a standalone quote mark.

 In the best case scenario you end up with broken multi-byte characters.
-Worst case, you have an inection on your hand.
+Worst case, you have an injection on your hand.
 Hence, the data should always be treated in accordance with the target character set.

 ## Better security through good programming practices